ht44/plant-id/README.md

 });
 ```

-While TexasInvasives.org opened themselves to web indexing by exposing sequential, public-facing ids for every image on their site (making things easy for us), Wildflower.org had no such vulnerability.
+While TexasInvasives.org opened themselves to web indexing by exposing sequential, public-facing ids for every image on their site (making things easy for us), Wildflower.org featured no such vulnerability.
 The helper program below exploits a pattern we discovered that says the path for each of their true image files can be derived by altering the dimensions in the path to the associated thumbnail.

 ```javascript
 'use strict';